FlorianPascual/PascualLang/README.md

 ![PascualLang Logo](icons/icon128.png)

 **PascualLang** is a powerful browser extension designed to improve your text input across the web.
-Whether you’re writing an email, crafting a social media post, or participating in an online chat, Text Enhancer refines your text, corrects grammar, and can even translate it seamlessly—all with customizable tones and styles.
+Whether you’re writing an email, crafting a social media post, or participating in an online chat, PascualLang refines your text, corrects grammar, and can even translate it seamlessly—all with customizable tones and styles.

 ---